microsounds/microsounds.github.io/.src/notes/low-profile-gpus-for-sff-pcs.md

 If you're not looking to drive 4x DisplayPort monitors with a single card, and you are not desperate, don't bother, as they have no other ports.

 # 1-slot Low Profile under 75W
+These can be passively cooled or have a narrow heatsink/fan, requiring only 1 PCIe slot.

 | Name | Released | TDP | PassMark G3D Score | Remarks |
 | :-- | :--: | :--: |:--: | :-- |
 | Nvidia GeForce 210 | 2009 | 26W | 98 | ~~Still sold new~~, worse than integrated. |